 That said, we don’t like to try and predict the future here at Cabot Wealth Network.
 We like to recommend stocks that already have good-looking charts with plenty of momentum.
 So, here are two self-driving car stocks that have the right combination of a good chart and a strong foothold in the driverless car industry.

 Self-Driving Car Stock #1: Tesla (TSLA)

-There are a lot of reasons to like Tesla’s long-term potential.
-And its semi-autonomous driving system, Autopilot—which could soon allow drivers to literally fall asleep at the wheel while “driving” their cars, according to CEO Elon Musk—is among those reasons.
+That’s a 29% gain—and that includes a major growth-stock selloff from November through most of June.
+The stock has since broken and regained it’s 200-day moving average, and the long-term trajectory remains up.
+And its semi-autonomous driving system, Autopilot—which could soon allow drivers to literally fall asleep at the wheel while “driving” their cars, according to CEO Elon Musk—is among the many reasons why.
 It may take longer than Musk expected, but eventually, Tesla will be a big part of the self-driving-car story.

 Self-Driving Car Stock #2: Nvidia (NVDA)

 Nvidia is best known for the chips it makes for the gaming industry and cryptocurrency.
 But it also makes system-on-a-chip (SoC) units for the automotive market.
-Its autonomous driving revenues were down 15% in 2017 as the company transitioned from infotainment system chips in self-driving cars to artificial intelligence cockpit systems.
-But the company expects huge growth in its driverless car wing in 2019 and 2020, when not only automakers but also ride-hailing companies like Uber debut cars or capabilities that use Nvidia’s chips.
+Its autonomous driving revenues lost some steam as the company transitioned from infotainment system chips in self-driving cars to artificial intelligence cockpit systems.
+But the company expects huge growth in its driverless car wing in 2022 and beyond, when not only automakers but also ride-hailing companies debut cars or capabilities that use Nvidia’s chips.

 As for the stock, it dropped 55% from November highs to late-June lows but is down only 6% in the last year.
 That price decline has brought shares closer in line to its historical trend, and given that it’s up 350% in the last five years, that trend remains strong: